-The Health System has a restricted formulary.
-The mission of the formulary process is to promote safe, efficacious, evidence-based and cost-effective use of drugs The Formulary is available as part of Lexi-Comp OnlineTM and may be accessed from the Department of Pharmacotherapy & Pharmacy Services home page on the Health System InfoNet under Department > Pharmacy > Clinical Pharmacy References.
+The Health System has a closed, restricted formulary within the hospital and UH clinics.
+The mission of the formulary process is to promote safe, efficacious, evidence-based and cost-effective use of drugs.
+The formulary is available as part of Lexi-Comp Online TM and may be accessed from the Department of Pharmacotherapy & Pharmacy Services home page on the Health System InfoNet under Department > Pharmacy > Clinical Pharmacy References.